siyangsun/bullet-hell-game/README.md

 + Money powerup only gives points when shot, not collected- this is because the way I set it up to give points is as an *Enemy* object
 + Bandaid powerup can heal more than full, which doesn't really make sense.
 Also makes the game pretty easy
 + Weird hitbox on the roadblock sprite

+### Future Changes
++ Find a cooler way of checking collisions
++ More kinds of enemies and powerups
++ Rebuild the game to be horizontally scrolling instead
++ Make the background a gif or video to make it look like the player is moving